+Disability as context dependent:

-Context dependence: Disability is not just a health problem.
-It is a complex phenomenon, reflecting the interaction between features of a person's body and features of the society in the person lives.
+Disability is not just a health problem.

+It is a complex phenomenon, reflecting the interaction between features of a person's body and features of the society in which he or she lives.

 Context-dependent disability results from a mismatch between abilities and the environment: